 How Guitar Strings Vibrate and Make Sounds

 Have you ever wondered how a guitar makes sounds?
-We’re talking about acoustic guitar, no electrical fuzz yet.
+We’re talking about acoustic guitar — no electrical fuzz, yet.
 Sound is transmitted via a pressure wave within a material.
-When you pick the guitar string, it vibrates quickly back and forth, creating such a pressure and leaving a vaccuum behind.
-This alternating pressure creates sounds, which are amplified in the body of guitar and ultimately sent to your ear drums.
+When you pick the guitar string, it vibrates quickly back and forth, creating such a pressure and leaving a vacuum behind.
+This alternating pressure creates sounds, which are amplified in the body of the guitar and ultimately sent to your eardrums.
 The bigger the amplitude of the vibration, the louder the sound.
-The frequency can also be changed by changing the tension in the string using the tuning pegs: tighter gives higher pitch.
-This is what what you do when you tune up.
+The frequency can also be changed by altering the tension in the string using the tuning pegs: tighter results in a higher pitch.
 The frequency also depends on the length of the string that is free to vibrate.
 You can read a more thorough explanation on Wolfe’s page.

-The physics of string instruments is pretty awesome and can be quite complicated, so it’s easy to get fooled, especially when dealing with such a complex effect.
+The physics of string instruments is pretty awesome and can be quite complicated, so it’s easy to get fooled, especially when dealing with such a complex and intriguing effect.